-The goal is function over form, so it won’t look pretty… but it’ll work.
+The goal is function over form, so it won’t look pretty.
 While you can run out and buy actual tools, we’re going the DIY basics route.
 If you want to dress the repair up, invest in heat-shrink tubing.
-This is only necessary if you’re going to travel with the headphones instead of using them at a desk.
-Otherwise, you can do as I did and wrap the exposed wires in electrical tape.
-There are just two things you’ll need to Macgyver your headset back to its working state:
+This is only necessary if you’re traveling with headphones instead of using them at a desk.
+Otherwise, you can wrap the exposed wires in electrical tape.
+There are a few things you’ll need to fix and repair your headphone wires:

 There are only a few steps from start to finish.
 The worst part is how tedious it feels.
-Before you start, clear the space of flammable objects.
-While it’s unlikely anything dangerous will happen, let’s not tempt fate.
-The bathroom is a good controlled environment.
+Before you start, clear the space of flammable objects, even though it’s unlikely anything dangerous will happen.
+The bathroom is a good, controlled environment.

 Step 1: Strip the cable

-Assuming the cable is completely separated, we’re going to strip the outer sheath away.
-If you’ve never done this before, as I hadn’t, practice on the longer piece.
-If you mess up, you can always chop off the mistake and try again.
+Assuming the cable is completely separated, strip the outer sheath away.
+If you’ve never done this before, practice on the longer piece.
+You can always chop off the mistake and try again if you mess up.

-Insert the ~two inches of the cable into the wire stripper or notch of your knife.
+Insert the ~two inches of the cable into your knife’s wire stripper or notch.
 If it’s an actual wire stripper, this piece may lock into place at a 90-degree angle.
 If it’s a bottle opener, lower the piece while keeping the cable in place.
 Continue lowering it until it’s wedged between the knife handle and bottle opener.
 Now, sink the knife until it’s just cutting through the sheath.

-From here, hold the longer side of the cable steady as you rotate the knife in a complete circle.
+Hold the longer side of the cable steady as you rotate the knife in a complete circle.
 It helps to add a bit of pressure on the handle as you rotate.
 Make sure you’re not pushing too hard and damaging the internal wiring.
-If damage does occur, well, that’s why we started on the longer piece of cable.
+If damage does occur, that’s why we started on the longer piece of cable.

-Once you’ve rotated the blade around the jacket, pull the knife and excess cable in opposite directions.
+Pull the knife and excess cable in opposite directions once you’ve rotated the blade around the jacket.
 This will slide the sheath off, revealing three or four wires.
 In the case of the Razer Kraken X, there are four color-coded wires: red, blue, green, and copper.
-Set this section of the original cable aside and repeat this for the other part of damaged cable.
+Set aside this section of the original cable and repeat this for the other part of the damaged cable.

 If you’re working with a flat or ribbon cable, an X-Acto knife is more effective than an army knife.
 This is a more delicate process.
 Make a two-inch lateral incision running down the cable.
 You can then lift the flaps to reveal the wires.
-From there, pluck each one out individually either by hand or with tweezers.
+Pluck each one out individually, either by hand or with tweezers.

 Step 2: Remove the wire coating

-Once you’ve pulled each wire from the jacket, you’ll have to get rid of the outer coating.
-You’ll need to keep some of the coloring at the base of each wire to identify which is which.
+Once you’ve pulled each wire from the jacket, you’ll have to remove the outer coating.
+You’ll need to keep some of the colorings at the base of each wire to identify them.
 This way, you’re not guessing and checking when you attach red to red, green to green, and so on.

 Step 3: Rejoin the wires

-We’re in the home stretch.
+If you went the extra mile and picked up some heat shrink tubing, slide it away from the exposed wires onto each cable piece.
 Now, you have to reattach each wire.
-If you went the extra mile and picked up some heat shrink tubing, slide it onto each cable piece away from the exposed wires.
 We’ll use this later.

 You only need to wrap two of the wires in a thin, pre-cut piece of electrical tape.
-Then, slide the heat shrinking tubes back down over the covered wires.
-Hold a lighter below the tube; be careful to avoid touching the flame to the tubing.
+Then, slide the heat-shrinking tubes back down over the covered wires.
+Hold a lighter below the tube; be careful to avoid touching the flame on the tubing.
 This will cause the tubing to contract and tighten around the wiring.
-Congrats, you’re ready to get back to listening.